benm-stm/solace-scalable-k8s-operator/README.md

 A solace operator to create a scalable solace cluster under kubernetes

 ## Description
-The operator is used to spawn solace standalone instances using a statefulset, it listens to changes in the instances (added services, message-vpns, client-usernames and ports)to update resources in kubernetes.
+The operator is used to spawn solace standalone instances using a statefulset.

-It will automatically listens for newly opened ports and update the services and haproxy tcp connections.
+It listens to changes in the solace instances via it's SEMP api to make necessary openings in kubernetes.

+In order to make openings, it will check for :
+- Enabled message-vpn
+- non null protocol ports opened in every message-vpn service
+- Enabled client usernames (#client-username is ignored)
+- Attributes defined in each client username (precisely, pub and sub attributes)

+The operator will automatically listens for created, updated or deleted :
+- message vpns
+- client usernames
+- clientusername attributes

+The operator will create/update or delete :
+- ClusterIP services
+- Haproxypub and haproxysub services
+- Haproxypub and haproxysub tcp configmaps

-PS: you have to make the same provisioning in all your solace instances in order for this operator to work
+**NOTE**: You have to make the same provisioning in all your solace instances in order for this operator to work

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.